zero-mstd/mav-z/README.md

 ## modified by Zero 04/23/2021
 * added more information to the table
 * finished the function of date selector!
 Hooray!
+## modified by Zero 04/29/2021
+* self-reply is no longer counted as a reply, so they would show in "Toots" column

 # Usage
 * Clone the whole repo by using `git clone https://github.com/zero-mstd/mav-z.git`.
 Place all of them in the root of the archive (the folder that has `outbox.json` and `media_attachments/` in it).